ariefyusron/boilerplate-vite-react-js/README.md

 ## Installation

-Clone the repo and run `yarn install`
+Clone the repo, run `yarn install`, and `yarn prepare`

 ## Start

-After the successfull installation of the packages: `yarn dev`
+After the successfull installation of the packages: `yarn start`

 ## Steps in Vscode